Lexo7/Lexo7/README.md

 - 👋 Hi, I’m @Lexo7

-- 👀 I’m interested in coding and web development
+👀 I’m passionate about data analysis and Machine Learning.
-- 🌱 I’m currently learning python and web development
+🌱 I’m currently advancing my skills in Python, SQL, R, excel and business intelligence tools like Power BI.
-- 💞️ I’m looking to collaborate on building a project
+💞️ I’m looking to collaborate on data-driven projects that involve predictive modeling, data visualization, and performance analytics.
-- 📫 How to reach me (lxquao@gmail.com)
+📫 You can reach me at lxquao@gmail.com.

 <!---
 Lexo7/Lexo7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.